MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 def initialize()
 ```

-Setup connection and trigger the mqtt loop.
+Setup connection and trigger the MQTT loop.

 <a id="components.volume"></a>